smirzaei/parallel/README.md

 ### Map

-Call the given function once for ever element and return a new slice with its results. *The slice order is preserved but the execution order is random*
+Call the given function once for every element and return a new slice with its results.
+Please note that the order of the elements of the output slice is the same as the input slice and it is preserved but the execution order is random.

 ```GO
 input := []int{1, 2, 3, 4, 5, 6}